CppMicroServices/rfcs/text/0000-ds-dlopen-error-handling.md

 #### Overview

-- Create a new exception type for shared library load failures - `SharedLibraryException`
+- Create a new exception type for shared library load failures - `SharedLibraryException`.
+This exception type provides a C++ equivalent of Java  `ClassNotFoundException` that is thrown when the class loader can't find a class (see OSGi Core Specification section 10.1.5.32 - https://osgi.org/specification/osgi.core/7.0.0/framework.api.html#org.osgi.framework.Bundle)
 - Throw this exception from `Bundle::Start` and have DS throw it from its `ServiceFactory::GetService` implementation.
 - Modify CppMicroServices to catch a `SharedLibraryException` exception, log it per the OSGi spec, and rethrow it.
 - Modify the DS implementation to not catch exceptions thrown from a failure to load the shared library.